The Mercury News

-First published in 1851, the Mercury News is the last remaining English-language daily newspaper covering the Santa Clara Valley.
+First published in 1851, the Mercury News is the last remaining English-language daily newspaper covering the Santa Clara Valley in Northern California.
 It became the Mercury News in 1983 after a series of mergers.
 During much of the 20th century, it was owned by Knight Ridder.
-Because of its location in Silicon Valley, the Mercury News has covered many of the key events in the history of computing, and was a pioneer in delivering news online.
+Because of its location in Silicon Valley, the Mercury News has covered many of the key events in the history of information technology and computing, and was a pioneer in delivering news online.
 It was the first American newspaper to publish in three languages (English, Spanish, and Vietnamese).

 Name

 The paper's name derives from the San Jose Mercury and San Jose News, two daily newspapers that merged to form the Mercury News.

 The San Jose Mercury's name was a play on words.
-The word "mercury" refers to the importance of the mercury industry during the California Gold Rush.
+The word "mercury" was often found in newspaper titles, but here it also alluded to the importance of the mercury industry during the California Gold Rush (1848-55) when the paper was first created (1851).
 At the time, the nearby New Almaden mine (now Almaden Quicksilver County Park) was North America's largest producer of mercury, which was needed for hydraulic gold mining.
-In addition, Mercury is the Roman messenger of the gods as well as the god of commerce and thieves, known for his swiftness, so the name Mercury is commonly used for newspapers without the quicksilver association.
+In addition, Mercury is the Roman messenger god as well as the god of commerce and thieves—he is known for his swiftness—so the name Mercury is commonly used for newspapers without the quicksilver association.

 Coverage

 The paper's local coverage and circulation is concentrated in Santa Clara County and San Mateo County.
 With the Mercury News, East Bay Times, Marin Independent Journal, and Silicon Valley Community Newspapers, the Bay Area News Group covers much of the San Francisco Bay Area with the notable exception of San Francisco itself.

 The Mercury News's predecessor, the Weekly Visitor, began as a Whig paper in the early 1850s but quickly switched its affiliation to the Democratic Party.
 The paper remained a conservative voice through the mid 20th century, when it supported pro-growth city leaders and pursued a staunchly pro-growth, anti-union agenda.
 It became considerably more moderate in the 1970s, reflecting new ownership and changes to the local political landscape.
-It endorsed John B. Anderson for President in 1980 and has endorsed Democratic presidential candidates in every election since 1992.
+It endorsed John B. Anderson for president in 1980 and endorsed Democratic presidential candidates in every election from 1992 through 2016.